francoax/BaSP-M2023/README.md

-# Problematic Week-02
+# Become a Software Professional 2023

+## Week 01
+On this week we've done the proyect on figma.
+With my team we've developed the "SuperAdmin" view.

+## Week 02
-Recreation of the landing page did it on week-01.
+This week I've done the HTML of the landing page did it on week-01.

+## Authors
+- Franco Duarte